Alexander Belov: 1975 NBA draft

 In the tenth round of the 1975 NBA draft, the New Orleans Jazz selected Belov with the 161st pick of the draft; like the vast majority of Soviet players drafted into North American sports leagues, he would never end up playing for the team that drafted him.
 It would not be until 1989, that the first Soviet player, Lithuanian-born Šarūnas Marčiulionis, would play in the National Basketball Association (NBA).

 National team career

 Belov won four gold medals with the senior Soviet Union national team.
 While representing the USSR, Belov won gold medals at the 1969 EuroBasket, and the bronze medal at the 1970 FIBA World Championship.
 He also won the gold medal at the 1971 EuroBasket.

 The highlight of Belov's career occurred during the 1972 Summer Olympic Games, when he scored the game-winning basket in the Olympic Basketball Final against Team USA, which gave the Soviet Union the gold medal.
 After that, he won the gold medal at the 1974 FIBA World Championship, the silver medal at the 1975 EuroBasket, and the bronze medal at the 1976 Summer Olympics.

 Life and death

 Belov was born in Leningrad, Russian SFSR, Soviet Union, on 9 November 1951.
-Belov died in Leningrad, on 3 October 1978, at the age of 26.
-His cause of death was a very rare disease, cardiac sarcoma.
+Belov died in Leningrad on 3 October 1978, aged 26.
+His cause of death was cardiac sarcoma.